abenchel/Optimizing-EV-Charging-Station/README.md

 📥 Download Data

-The required dataset can be downloaded from Kaggle: https://www.kaggle.com/code/jocelyndumlao/ev-distribution-traits-analysis/input' .
+The required dataset can be downloaded from Kaggle: EV Distribution Traits Analysis.
 Make sure to place the dataset in folder before running the project.

 📌 Installation